joey3001/testGhPages/README.md

             npm run build

+4. Enter the following command into your terminal to test the project's functions & see the percentage of lines that are covered by a test :

+            npm test

-4. Use the cd command to enter the newly created dist directory.
+5. Use the cd command to enter the newly created dist directory.
 You should only have to enter the following command :

             cd dist

-5. Once you are within the dist directory, Enter the following command into your terminal to open the project in your default browser :
+6. Once you are within the dist directory, Enter the following command into your terminal to open the project in your default browser :

             start index.html